Paleobiota of the Niobrara Formation: Pterosaurs

-Two genre of pterosaurs are present in the formation, both within Pterodactyloidea: the pteranodontid Pteranodon (sometimes broken into several genera like Geosternbergia and Dawndraco, though this is dubious) and the nyctosaurid Nyctosaurus.
+Two genera of pterosaurs are present in the formation, both within Pterodactyloidea: the pteranodontid Pteranodon (sometimes broken into several genera like Geosternbergia and Dawndraco, though this is dubious) and the nyctosaurid Nyctosaurus.
 They are large pterosaurs with elongated cranial crests.
 The pterosaurs of Niobrara probably spent most of their time at sea and rarely went on land, with Nyctosaurus being a probably fully pelagic animal.
 Pteranodon probably foraged on the ocean surface, while Nyctosaurus was a frigatebird-like aerial predator.

 Turtles

 Sea turtles have been found from the Niobrara Chalk that reached large sizes.
-The biggest, Archelon, attained a length of up to 4m, and was about 4.87m from flipper to flipper, considerably larger than its distant relative, the leatherback sea turtle, which is the largest of the sea turtles alive today.
+The biggest, Archelon, was considerably larger than its distant relative, the leatherback sea turtle, which is the largest of the sea turtles alive today.
 The sea turtles most likely fed on ammonites, squid, and other cephalopods.